 Authors are reminded that they will be asked to provide electronic versions of their figures with their revised manuscripts, or asked to submit high-quality illustrations that can produced high-quality scans.
 Hand-drawn illustrations are best done in Indian ink on cartridge paper.
 Computer-generated illustrations should be saved as high resolution (300–600 dpi) files and in both .tif (or .eps) and .jpg formats.
 Files in other formats (especially those associated with word processor packages) cannot normally be used.
 The .jpg file should be sent with the initially submitted manuscript, the .tif or .eps files with the final revised version of the manuscript.

 Photographs must be sharp and of good contrast.
-Black-and-white prints or colour transparencies can be submitted.
-Identify any necessary details by adhesive transfer letters.
+Identify any necessary details with appropriate labelling.
 Colour photographs can be printed, but at additional cost to the author; enquire before submitting a colour photograph.

-Captions for all figures should be included in numerical sequence (numbered in Arabic numerals) on a separate numbered sheet, before the tables.
 Captions should be prefaced by Figure in bold and referenced sequentially in the text by Fig. 1, etc. (not Figure).
-Avoid legends on the illustration: list the meanings of shading or other details in the caption, for example, hatched bars, chicks fledged; solid bars, chicks died.
+Avoid legends on the illustration if they clutter and/or cover important parts of the figure.
+List the meanings of shading or other details in the caption if appropriate, for example, hatched bars, chicks fledged; solid bars, chicks died.
 Captions should contain enough information to explain the figures without reference to the text.
 Put symbols on the figure itself, if possible, not on overlays.
-Include a scale bar and note scale in caption.
-If sending original artwork by mail, please ensure it is adequately protected by being mounted on or held between strong card.

 Procedure after acceptance

-Authors will be asked to provide an electronic version of their revised manuscript (on disk, CD, or by E-mail), as a MS Word file or as a .rtf file.
-All figures able to be supplied electronically (as .tif or .eps files) should be sent as separate files and not embedded in the text.
-From this, the Managing Editor will create a marked-up version of the manuscript for the printer, making any necessary editorial modifications in the process.
+Authors will be asked to provide an electronic version of their revised manuscript (by E-mail), as a MS Word file or as a .rtf file.
+All figures must be supplied electronically (as .jpg or.tif files) as separate files and not embedded in the text.
+From this, the publishers will create a marked-up version of the manuscript for printing, making any necessary editorial modifications in the process.
 This version will be sent by E-mail to authors for acceptance or negotiation of editorial changes and for eventual “sign off”.
 Traditional page proofs are no longer supplied, however proofs (as .pdf files) of papers with complicated layouts will be sent to authors at the Managing Editor’s discretion.

 Copyright The Ornithological Society of New Zealand assumes copyright of the printed script.
 The author(s), by “signing off” the final and marked-up version of their manuscript, are assigning copyright to the Society.
 The assumption of copyright is to protect authors from having their publication subjected to commercial exploitation without their knowledge and agreement and does not confer any financial gain to OSNZ.